sgsbucket/animan.doc/docs/en/_sources/renderman/index.rst.txt

 Renderman
 ==============================

-Renderman is an app that runs on a pc in your studio to render production movies that is managed on animan.
+Renderman is a companion app to animan.
+It runs on a local 'render' pc controlled by your studio.
+It produces production video as instructed by animan.
-It also helps the studio render previews/thumnails of the resources/shots that are hosted on animan server.
+It also renders preview images and thumnails of the resources and shots that are hosted on the animan server.

+[add diagram of animan > renderman > amazon > webserver]

 .. toctree::
     :maxdepth: 1